HOW TO CREATE A PERFECT MONTENEGRO ITINERARY

 - 1.2.9 Bobotov Kuk at Durmitor National Park

-Are you planning your Montenegro itinerary and wondering about the most beautiful places and how to spend your time in Montenegro?
+Are you planning your Montenegro itinerary and wondering about the most beautiful places in Montenegro to see?

 Then you might feel overwhelmed – at least, I did when I planned my trip.
 I hope, this post will help you plan your trip.
-Whether you stay 3 days, 5 days or 10 days in Montenegro – I am happy to share my experiences and recommendations with you.
+Whether you stay 1 day, 3 days, 5 days, one week or 10 days in Montenegro – I am happy to share my experiences and recommendations with you.